-I think a DIY baby sensory book is such a delight, both to make and share.
+A DIY baby sensory book is such a delight, both to make and share.
 This version is so easy to make and gives you a lovely book to read with your little one, or give as a gift.
-Here’s how to make it.

 DIY baby sensory book

-You’re going to be enjoying the book with your child of course, and supervising them all the time they’re reading, but still take care with your choice of materials, and pick things that offer a lot of variety but which you are happy for your baby to handle.
+You’re going to be enjoying the book with your child of course, and supervising them all the time they’re reading, but still take care with your choice of materials.
+Pick things that offer a lot of variety but which you are happy for your baby to handle.

 Whatever you pick, superglue them on to the pages of the book so they are secure.